subodhmirgal/Geophy-EVRA/README.md

 # Geophy-EVRA
-Test Automation assignment for Geophy EVRA application.This project is built on Cucumber,Maven,TestNg with Java This project is built on Java,Cucumber,TestNG,Maven.
+Test Automation assignment for Geophy EVRA application.This project is built on Cucumber,Maven,TestNg with Java<br>
+This project is built on Java,Cucumber,TestNG,Maven.<br>
-Extent reporting is used for automation execution report.
+Extent reporting is used for automation execution report.<br>

 As part of Manual test i have found few observations as below - 1.Cap rate % sign popping down when there is 4 digit value. e.g if its 10.12 then % sign is not aligned.